WrongGitUsername/gns3-copilot/README.md

 - **Linux Console Username**: Linux console username (for Debian devices in GNS3)
 - **Linux Console Password**: Linux console password

-#### ⚠️ Important Notes

-##### 1. Configuration File Management
-- Configuration is automatically saved in the `.env` file in the project root directory
-- If the `.env` file doesn't exist, the system will automatically create it
-- A warning will be displayed on first run indicating the configuration file has been created

-##### 2. GNS3 Server API Version Compatibility
-- **API v2**: No username and password authentication required
-- **API v3**: Username and password authentication required
-- The system dynamically shows/hides authentication fields based on the selected API version

-##### 3. Model Configuration Key Points
-- **OpenRouter Platform Usage**:
-  - Model Provider should be filled as "openai"
-  - Base URL must be filled: `https://openrouter.ai/api/v1`
-  - Model Name format: `openai/gpt-4o-mini` or `x-ai/grok-4-fast`

-##### 4. Security Considerations
-- API Key field uses password type input, content will be hidden
-- Recommend regular API key rotation
-- Do not commit `.env` file to version control system

-##### 5. Configuration Validation
-- The system performs basic validation on configuration items:
-  - API version can only be "2" or "3"
-  - Model Provider must be in the supported list
-  - Temperature must be a valid number format

-##### 6. Linux Device Configuration
-- Username and password are used to connect to Debian Linux devices in GNS3
-- Default example username and password are both "debian"
-- Ensure Debian devices are properly configured in GNS3

-#### 🚀 Usage Recommendations

-1. **First-time Configuration**: Fill in each item according to the interface prompts, items with `*` are required
-2. **Test Connection**: After configuration, it's recommended to test GNS3 server connection first
-3. **Model Selection**: Choose appropriate model provider and specific model based on your needs
-4. **Backup Configuration**: Regularly backup `.env` file to prevent configuration loss

 ## Security Considerations

 1. **API Key Protection**:
    - Do not commit `.env` file to version control
    - Regularly rotate API keys
    - Use principle of least privilege

-## Troubleshooting

-### Common Issues

-1. **GNS3 Connection Failure**
-   - Check if GNS3 Server is running
-   - Confirm port 3080 is accessible
-   - Check firewall settings

-2. **Device Connection Issues**
-   - Confirm device console ports are correct
-   - Check if devices are started
-   - Verify Telnet connections

-3. **AI Model Call Failures**
-   - Check if API keys are correct
-   - Confirm network connectivity
-   - Verify API quotas

-4. **Authentication Issues**
-   - For GNS3 v3, ensure JWT tokens are properly configured (under testing)
-   - Check API credentials in environment variables

-## Contribution Guidelines

-Welcome to contribute code!
-Please follow these steps:

-1. Fork the project
-2. Create feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to branch (`git push origin feature/AmazingFeature`)
-5. Open Pull Request

 ## License